Himashana/Himashana/README.md

 ### Hi there 👋

+I am Kavindu Himashana Suraweera.
+I am an undergraduate university student enrolled in the Bachelor of Computer Science (software engineering) at Edith Cowan University.
+I have a good knowledge and experience of frontend and backend software development.

 <!--
 **Himashana/Himashana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.